openvinotoolkit/openvino/docs/IE_DG/supported_plugins/HETERO.md

 Examples:
 * If you want to execute GPU with CPU fallback with FP16 on GPU, you need to use only FP16 IR.
-Weight are converted from FP16 to FP32 automatically for execution on CPU by heterogeneous plugin automatically.
 * If you want to execute on FPGA with CPU fallback, you can use any precision for IR.
 The execution on FPGA is defined by bitstream, the execution on CPU happens in FP32.

 Samples can be used with the following command: